smuzzu/TegIved20/README.md

 4. Validate that the amounts of pictures that each "Curiosity" camera took on 1000 Mars sol is not greater than 10 times the amount taken by other cameras on the same date.

 ## Instructions
-You will need to fork the repository and build the solution in Github **privately**.
-Once you are finished, let HR know and share a link to your fork or a Zip file with your solution.
+You will need to fork the repository and build the solution in Github **publicly**.
+Once you are finished, let HR know and share a link to your fork or a Zip file with your solution and the URL of the repository.

 Implementation deadline is 1 week.
 Please let us know the time that you spent to achieve the task.